FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 How should I present my case?

 The Court cannot give you legal advice or present your case for you.
-A PDF outline on CPO hearing procedure is HERE.
+An outline on CPO hearing procedure is HERE.

 I live in Clermont County, but the stalking occurred at my work in Hamilton County.
 Where do I file my CPO petition?